Robert-van-Engelen/Forth500/manual.md

     2 { 3 }pairs pair.second ! ↲

+### Vocabularies

+A vocabulary defines a dictionary of words.
+The default vocabulary is `FORTH`.
+A new vocabulary is defined with `VOCABULARY`.
+A new vocabulary inherits the current vocabulary as the parent vocabulary.
+When a word is not found in the dictionary of a vocabulary then its parent is searched, the parent of the parent is searched and so on, lastly the pater familias `FORTH` vocabulary.

+For example, we can define a `GAME` vocabulary with game-related words:

+    VOCABULARY GAME

+The `GAME` vocabulary is activated when the `GAME` word is executed.
+This sets the dictionary search order to find `GAME` words first, then the words in its parent vocabulary, in this case the `FORTH` words.
+To define new `GAME` words, we use `DEFINITIONS` after switching to the `GAME` vocabulary:

+    GAME DEFINITIONS
+    ; score ... ;
+    : play ... score ... ;

+The `score` and `play` words are defined in the `GAME` vocabulary and are not visible to the outside.
+When we switch back to the `FORTH` vocabulary we will not be able to see the `score` and `play` words.
+However, we can define a `play-game` word that calls `play` in the `GAME` vocabulary as follows:

+    FORTH DEFINITIONS
+    : play-game [ GAME ] play [ FORTH ] ;

+Note that `[ GAME ]` executes `GAME` immediately to switch the dictionary search order to the `GAME` vocabulary before compiling `PLAY`.
+Bracketed words are interpreted, see [The [ and ] brackets](#the--and--brackets)

+The `VOCABULARY` word is legacy Forth.
+It is obsoleted by wordlists in Standard Forth.
+The `CURRENT` and `CONTEXT` words that are used by `VOCABULARY` and `DEFINITIONS` are values in Forth500, not variables as in legacy Forth.
+See also [vocabulary structure](#vocabulary-structure).

+**WARNING:** exercise caution when using `FORGET` and `MARKER` with vocabularies.
+For details, please read the next two sections.

 ### Markers

 A so-called "marker word" is created with `MARKER`.
 When the word is executed,